 What Is With The Logo?

-If you have used the Android platform at all the chances of you not having seen the Android logo of a green bug looking robot creature are almost zero.
+If you’ve used the Android platform chances are you’ve seen the Android logo of a green bug-looking robot creature.

 Irina Blok, the icon’s designer, said that her only direction for the logo was to make something that looked like a robot.
 She cites the inspiration for the green android creature being a warped combination of the make and female restroom logos.